 If your air conditioning hasn't been up to snuff, then give it an overhaul.
 You want your vacation to be relaxed and pleasant, and that means keeping the passenger compartment comfortable.

 And be sure to check your wiper blades and your headlamps.
 You may find yourself driving in unfamiliar territory at night after a long day.
 You'll want to be able to see as much as possible.

 Of course, almost everything listed here is just part of preventive maintenance for smart driving.
 If you keep up with your vehicle care on a regular basis, a trip inspection will be a breeze at Affordable Transmissions.

 Taking care of your vehicle before you leave for a road trip will pay you back in safety, peace of mind, improved comfort and better fuel economy.
 It will also help your vacation go as planned by keeping you on the road and headed for that next great adventure.
 Just don't forget to pack your socks.

 Part of the engineering that goes into designing a vehicle is testing the components to ensure that they meet durability and safety standards.
 Because of this, manufacturers have a good idea as to how long the parts in your vehicle will last under normal driving conditions.
 For this reason, they give us guidelines to follow regarding how often to inspect the various parts and systems on our vehicles.

-Maintenance schedules are designed to ensure three areas of automotive performance for Brooklyn Park drivers: protection of the vehicle itself, efficiency and safety.
+Maintenance schedules are designed to ensure three areas of automotive performance for PRINCETON drivers: protection of the vehicle itself, efficiency and safety.

 Your vehicle's components need protection from dirt, road damage, rust, corrosion and fuel and combustion by-products.
 Protective components include filters and fluids.